 Leca UK Technical Sales Manager, Robert Branford, said "We are delighted to have been specified for this continuation of the Edinburgh Tram development and working with the contractors Sacyr Farrans Neopul Construction team.
-We are pleased to see that the unique properties of Leca LWA have been a decisive factor ered on time efficiently via ship to the by the designers in being specified for this significant project."
+We are pleased to see that the unique properties of Leca LWA have been a decisive factor this significant project."

-11,000m3 of Leca[®] LWA was delivered by ship directly into the Port of Leith in Edinburgh.
+11,000m of Leca® LWA was delivered by ship directly into the Port of Leith in Edinburgh.